 Zombies have been a staple of the horror world for decades now, with iconic movies like White Zombie and Night of the Living Dead cementing their place in history.

 It’s not just the movie world that’s obsessed with zombies, either.
 The undead hordes have stumbled their way into game developer’s brains (mmmm, brains) and there are scores of incredible games to pick from as a horror or action fan.

-To help you pick out the best of the bloodthirsty bunch, I’ve handpicked the best 10 zombie games for Nintendo Switch that you need to play this year, including everything from iconic action games and RPG titles, to simulation games and a heap of brilliant indie gems.
+To help you pick out the best of the bloodthirsty bunch, I’ve handpicked the 10 best zombie games for Nintendo Switch that you need to play this year.

 Zombie Night Terror

 Starting off strong, Zombie Night Terror is a puzzle game that’s reminiscent of older titles like Lemmings.
-This is one of the best indie games on the Nintendo Switch if you’re a fan of spooky, silly puzzles, and it’s ideal for B-horror fans.
+This indie title will be great if you’re a fan of spooky, silly puzzles, and it’s ideal for B-horror fans.